WebberZone/top-10/readme.txt

 * Counts daily and total page views on single posts and pages
 * Display the count on the single posts and pages
 * Customize the text that can be displayed
 * Display a list of daily and/or overall popular posts by page count.
-The number can be customized.
+The number can be customized
-* Sidebar widgets available for daily popular and overall popular posts.
+* Sidebar widgets available for daily popular and overall popular posts
+* Exclude posts from select categories from appearing in the top posts list
 * View list of daily and/or overall popular posts from within the dashboard itself
 * Clean uninstall if you choose to delete the plugin from within WP-Admin
 * Works with caching plugins like WP-Super-Cache and W3 Total Cache
 * Display post thumbnails or text or both

+== Screenshots ==

+1. Top-10 options in WP-Admin

 == Changelog ==

+= 1.7 =
+* Added: Excludes posts in the top lists from select categories
+* Modified: Performance improvements
+* Modified: Better compatibility with the latest versions of WordPress.
+If you are using the sidebar widgets, please readd them to your theme under Appearance > Widgets

 = 1.6.3 =
 * Fixed: PHP errors on certain installs